iterative/katacoda-scenarios/get-started/stages/05-add-featurization-stage.md

       - data/features
 </pre>

-We created a [pipeline][bcpipeline] that receives the raw data in `data.xml`, partitions it into the train and test sets and extracts features for the dataset.
+We created a two-stage pipeline [pipeline][bcpipeline] that receives the raw data in `data.xml`, partitions it into the train and test sets, and extracts features for the dataset.

 [bcpipeline]: https://dvc.org/doc/user-guide/basic-concepts/pipeline